After taking your first inventory count, you must add invoices for any stock that comes into your venue.

 Partial Units (Scale)

-Note: Since you are not scanning the item, double-check that you are weighing the correct size of the item.
+Note: Since you're not scanning the item, double-check that you're weighing the correct size of the item.
 For example, if you have multiple sizes of Jameson (750ml, 1L, 1.75L, etc), make sure you are weighing the one that is called up in the app.

 Partial Units (Visual)

 For any partial units that were counted using the visual mode, just tap the item, you’ll see a guideline showing what was submitted last time.
-Tap the current amount and confirm.
+Tap the current amount, then Confirm.